symfony/symfony-docs/http_cache.rst

   (e.g. deleting a blog post).
 Caching them would prevent certain requests from hitting and mutating your application.

-* POST requests are generally considered uncachable, but `they can be cached`_ when they include explicit freshness information.
+* POST requests are generally considered uncacheable, but `they can be cached`_ when they include explicit freshness information.
 However POST caching is not widely implemented, so you should avoid it if possible.